We Tested the Best Backpacks for 2025: See Our Reviews

 While it’s virtually impossible to try out every product ever made, we’ve road-tested more backpacks than we can count over the last few years, evaluating everything from comfort and style to features and durability.
 We’ve gone through ultra-durable adventure packs constructed for rugged outdoor use, got our hands on some stylish, versatile backpacks for work and travel, and packed our gear in the coolest, most innovative camera bags out there.

-To make your shopping experience easier and hassle-free, we’ve selected, tested, and ranked the best backpacks within each category.
+To make your shopping experience easier and hassle-free, we’ve selected, tested, and ranked the best backpacks for 2025 within each category.

 No time to read it all?
 Here’s a shortcut.